Darkness can sap our strength

-When we’re confronted with dark events, dark forces, even horrific experiences and images, it’s natural to be blindsided.
-We don’t ever quite grow numb to it.
+When we’re confronted with dark moments, dark days or nights, suddenly daunting seasons, it’s natural to be blindsided.
 And it’s easy to fixate.
 To lose focus.
 To lose energy and heart.

 Challenge and the way forward

-In times of terrible trial, consider that your shattered focus is help that you don’t have to wait for.
-This challenge to your battered heart is the way forward.
-As one world leader said during a dark time in the 20th Century:
+In times of terrible trial, consider that your shattered focus is the help you need, help that you don’t have to wait for.
+Because this challenge to your battered heart is in fact the way forward.
+As one world leader said during a prolonged period of darkness in the 20th Century:

 If you’re going through hell, keep going.

 This guidance is right on in the fires of pain, grief, fear of the “black hole” of the unknown, and the loss of simple human happiness.
 Loss of confidence in the next day or week or season, confidence in ourselves, our fellow humans, even confidence in life itself.

 Indeed, to counteract darkness, double down on what matters most to you.
 Despite everything.
 Stay focused.
 Or re-focus.
 Or begin to focus, on your highest priorities.
 Live your values.
 What you find most meaningful and beautiful.